 Choosing to have a vasectomy is a big decision; having a vasectomy reversal is a bigger decision still.
 Whatever your concerns, you can rest assured that you’re in safe hands at The Vasectomy Reversal Centre, Nottingham: one of the best vasectomy reversal clinics in the UK.
-Our resident surgeon, Mr Harriss, performs around 500 reversals each year and has an astounding success rate, with 98% of men who have the reversal within three years and seven months of their vasectomy becoming fertile.
+Mr Harriss, performs around 400 reversals each year and has an astounding success rate, with 98% of men who have the reversal within three years and seven months of their vasectomy becoming fertile.

 Here are five things to consider when having a vasectomy reversal:

 Vasectomy reversals can be performed successfully 20+ years after your vasectomy.
 However, the rate of success may be lower for someone who had a vasectomy 20 years ago than for someone who had a vasectomy one to 15 years ago.
 Mr Harriss’ latest audit shows that you would have an 80% chance of success after 19 – 20 years and a 98% chance of success within the first seven years if you are aged 30 or under.

 Quite simply, no. There is no relationship between age and patency.
 There is, however, a correlation between how long it has been since your vasectomy and the success rate of the reversal.

 With such an intimate procedure, it is important that you fully trust the consultant in charge of performing it.
 Here at The Vasectomy Reversal Centre, all procedures are carried out by Mr Harriss: a registered consultant urological surgeon based at the City Hospital in Nottingham.
 You can have a face to face consultation either on the same day as the surgery or beforehand, giving you the chance to meet with Mr Harriss and feel comfortable with him.

 4) General anaesthetic